MundoDele Spanish Grammar

 Where does the relative clause go in a Spanish sentence?

 A relative clause should normally be placed as close as possible to the word it describes.
-If it is too far away, the sentence can become unclear.
+If the relative clause is too far away, the sentence can become unclear.

 | Clear structure | Less clear structure | Why? |